wakmin-oxo/Electone_and_MIDI_document/README.md

 # Electone_and_MIDI_document
-Document for Electone players interested in XG-Support or Style File Format
+Japanese Document for Electone players interested in XG-Support or Style File Format